bcomnes/old-bret.io/pages/projects.md

 Implementing and visualizing different concepts from topics in physics was a great way to learn.
 Here some of the more interesting results of doing this.

 ## Introductory Physics Labs
 These two labs and LabVIEW design patterns were written for an introductory electronics class at Portland State University.
-Some were written in .DOCX format at the request of the instructor.
+Some of the labs were written in .DOCX format at the request of the instructor.
+It would be fantastic to turn these into HTML at some point.

 - [Microcontroller Lab](https://github.com/bcomnes/315-lab-microcontroller) -  This lab introduces students to microcontrollers by walking them through a variety of activities using the Arduino Microcontroller.
 It also includes an additional section on use of the [PID](http://playground.arduino.cc/Code/PIDLibrary) Arduino library.
   * [Arduino Introduction Lab](https://github.com/bcomnes/315-lab-microcontroller/blob/master/mc-lab.pdf?raw=true) (PDF)